 Length

-.
-This sets the length of all patches to the value specified here.continuous
+A single value Length.
+This sets the length of all patches to the value specified here.

 Note